datvm/Theoblogy/src/content/christianity/en/there-was-no-room-at-the-inn.md

 ## Whence camest thou, innkeeper?

 > [!WARNING]
-> I will admit I needed an AI assistant to help me find the earliest source of the "innkeeper" detail so I may be wrong here but hey, they are just a better search engine if I verify the sources, right?
-On a serious note, do you know any earlier source than what I found?
+> I needed AI assistance to help me find the earliest source of the "innkeeper" detail so I may be wrong here.
+I consider AI to be a better search-engine and I apply the same diligence when verifying information they provide just like Google or Bing.
+Do you know any earlier source than what I found?
 Please let me know.

-Apparently the "inn" and "innkeeper" details did not appear in any writing _before the 14th century_, from plays like [York Mystery Plays](https://www.yorkmysteryplays.co.uk/) (c.
+Apparently no clear "inn" and "innkeeper" details appeared in any writing _before the 14th century_, from plays like [York Mystery Plays](https://www.yorkmysteryplays.co.uk/) (c.
 1370-1400) and [The N-Town Plays](https://metseditions.org/read/er3y7rpTWMDwt7xmc4AbptENW30GjXL) (c.
 1460).
 The story seems to have become popularized through these plays across Europe.
 Soon, paintings followed suit, then Victorian (1800-1900s) churches had nativity scenes with the inn and innkeeper as standard elements.
 Our favorite hymns like "O Little Town of Bethlehem" and "Away in a Manger" further cemented this narrative.

+## Conclusion

+While it's likely that our Savior wasn't rejected by an innkeeper but rather welcomed by relatives in Bethlehem, it does not mean he was any less humble.
+The King of kings was born in a lowly setting, literally and figuratively, so that we may be lifted up to be children of The Most High.

+This Christmas, we can still celebrate the beautiful truth of Jesus' humble birth - bar the familiar but historically inaccurate "no room at the inn" details: He came _tabernacl-ing_ among us [John 1\:14], into a world full of darkness and sins, for God so loved the world, that whoever believes in Him shall not perish but have eternal life.

 ---